Amnion Derived Stem Cell Activator Injections – From Birth Comes Life

 Amniotic membranes have been used extensively in plastic surgery for treating wounds that have been difficult to heal, as well as opthalmology for helping to heal corneal injury.
 Amniotic derived stem cell rich injections have been successfully used to promote spinal fusion during surgery, and as a scar barrier around the spinal cord.

-Amniotic derived stem cell rich injections have been used over 10,000 times in the US with no reported adverse events.
+Amniotic derived stem cell activator injections have been used over 10,000 times in the US with no reported adverse events, and hundreds of thousands of times in Europe and abroad.
 There are plenty of anecdotal reports regarding the use of amnion for treating tendinosis and tendinitis of the rotator cuff and elbow tendons.
 This includes both golfer’s elbow and tennis elbow.
 Results from these reports have been very promising.

 Additionally, anecdotal reports on the use of amnion for joint arthritis in both the spine and extremities has also been encouraging.
 Surgeons have started using the amnion to supplement surgical repair and reconstruction of ACL’s, Achilles tendons and rotator cuff tendons.

-What Research Exists on Amniotic Derived Stem Cell Treatments?
+What Research Exists on Amniotic Derived Stem Cell Activator Treatments?

 Studies carried on so far show very promising results.